mazenhesham/corus-wp-exercise/README.md

 * Please use best security & sanitization practices where necessary
 * Please use Git workflow best practices
 * Submit the url to your forked repo with the completed work for review (please ensure that the repo is public)
-* Submit a backup of your working database in an .sql format.
+* Submit a backup of your working database in an .sql format
 * **Please do not push anything to this repo**